STAND. COM. REP. NO. 3058

 State of Hawaii

-As affirmed by the records of votes of the members of your Committees on Transportation, Military Affairs and Government Operations and Commerce, Consumer Protection and Housing that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 1722, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
-No. 1722, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Water, Land, and Agriculture that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 2501, H.D.
+2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 2501, H.D.
+2, S.D.
+1, and be referred to your Committee on Ways and Means.

-Respectfully submitted on behalf of the members of the Committees on Transportation, Military Affairs and Government Operations and Commerce, Consumer Protection and Housing,
+Respectfully submitted on behalf of the members of the Committee on Water, Land, and Agriculture,